ponmar/filedb/README.md

 * Web application help page (FileDB must be running to make it accessible)
 * [Development notes](DESIGN.txt)

-## Installation ##
+## Prerequisites ##

-Note that it is recommended to have a backup procedure for your collection of files before running FileDB (although FileDB itself does not modify your files).
+Note that it is recommended to have a backup procedure for your file collection before running FileDB (although FileDB itself does not modify your files).

-FileDB pre-requisites:
+FileDB prerequisites:

 - Python and pip (installation instructions depends on your OS)
 - Flask (a web framework for running server-side code):